Import Geometry or FEM using HyperMesh

 This tool uses HyperMesh in the background to import CAD or FE files as bodies and graphics.
 The graphics created are of the type File that refers to an H3D file that is generated by HyperMesh.

 MotionView invokes HyperMesh in the background which imports the CAD into a component collector.
 The surfaces of the components are meshed and exported to a specified graphic H3D file for visualization in MotionView.
 Each component collector is brought into MotionView as a body, and the mass and inertia properties are determined on a unit density basis (provided HyperMesh is able to create a solid entity successfully).
-You then have the option to specify density for each body based on which the actual mass and inertia are assigned to the bodies.
-You also have to declare the unit of original file (CAD or FE) so that MotionView can calculate mass, inertia, and CG in the units set in MotionView.
+An option is available to specify density for each body based on which the actual mass and inertia are assigned to the bodies.

 The steps below outline how to import a CAD or FE file using the Import CAD or FE using HyperMesh dialog.